es-ude/elastic-ai.creator/README.md

 The structure of the project is as follows.
 The [creator](elasticai/creator) folder includes all main concepts of our project, especially the qtorch implementation which is our implementation of quantized PyTorch layer.
-It also includes the supported target representations, like the subfolder [vhdl](elasticai/creator/hdl/vhdl) is for the translation to vhdl.
+It also includes the supported target representations, like the subfolder [nn](elasticai/creator/nn) is for the translation to vhdl.
-Additionally, we have folders for [unit tests](elasticai/creator/tests/unit) and [integration tests](elasticai/creator/tests/integration).
+Additionally, we have unit and integration tests in the [tests](tests) folder.

 ## General Limitations